adam-phillipps/neuron/README.md

       'task-env':'s3-location of task'
     }
     ```
-4. Get the file indicated in the 'task-env' of the message.
+5. Get the file indicated in the 'task-env' of the message.
-5. Load the file.
+6. Load the file.
 This file is the specific tasks for running the .jar file
     or whatever other complicated math thing the big brains give the Neurons to run.
-6. Run the task
+7. Run the task and send periodic status updates (status-update) or situation reports  (SitReps)
-7. Repeat from step 2 until the time when the Neuron should shut itself down.
+8. Repeat from step 3 until the time when the Neuron should shut itself down.
   * The method used to determine when an instance should shut itself down considers:
     * the current run time as it approaches the hour mark from when it was started,
     * the current ratio of instances vs the required ratio of instances to jobs
-    * this method can be overriden in the custom Task file that is loaded from step 5
+    * this method can be overriden in the custom Task file that is loaded from step 6